 This can’t be a coincidence.

 The Samaran girl had no doubt about it now.
-Vivienne was the model that Pascal envisioned when he summoned Kaede into her new body.
-It certainly explained some of the odder-than-usual looks she received when she first met several of Sylviane’s armigers, or why Sylviane had so much clothing that fitted her perfectly.
+Vivienne was the model that Pascal had envisioned when he summoned Kaede into her new body.
+It certainly explained some of the odder-than-usual looks she received when she first met several of Sylviane’s armigers, or why Sylviane had so much clothing that fit her perfectly.

 Even now, as Vivienne sat in a silver-white long dress with black and lavender highlights, Kaede could tell that it was the same size as what she had worn back at the palace.
 Surprisingly, Vivienne’s dress left the shoulders bare despite the winter season, though she at least wore a rabbit-fur cloak to cover it.
 The intricate, beautiful details on her outfit were also music-themed, including a large, embroidered clef on her skirt and piano key patterns over her chest, which left no doubts that the girl was a bard.

 Sure, Kaede had never been the type that demanded a strong personal identity.
-She was largely comfortable with the idea that her mind, her knowledge and memories, was enough to define her as an individual.
+She was largely comfortable with the idea that her mind, her knowledge and memories, were enough to define her as an individual.
 Her body, after all, was but the carrier of her conscience, and not her conscience itself.
 However this was definitely pushing her boundaries!

 Though I guess looks could be deceiving, the Samaran girl tried to console herself.

-After all, despite the white hair which made Kaede wonder at first, Vivienne was not a Samaran.
-Kaede had learned from Head Maid Rachel back in Alis Avern that Vivienne was a faekissed, a winterborn to be exact.
+After all, despite the white hair which made Kaede wonder at first, Vivienne was not samaran.
+Kaede had learned from Head Maid Rachel back in Alis Avern that Vivienne was faekissed, a winterborn to be exact.
 They were known for their sharp intellect and cunning, but not so much for being emotional or empathic.
 That however didn’t imply that they were socially awkward, and Vivienne in particular had always been known for her wily charms and her ability to endear herself to others.

 Even now, her close bond with Sylviane was apparent as the dejected princess looked upon the smaller girl with a bleary-eyed gaze.
 There was none of the rejection that came with having others see oneself in one’s most vulnerable state.